sherwinee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find all person(s) containing the same names/phone numbers/roles/tags as the provided names/phone numbers/roles/tags
+1. User requests to find all person(s) containing the same names/phone numbers/roles/tags as the provided names/phone numbers/roles/tags.
-2. AddressBook shows a list of person(s) user requested
+2. Listify shows a list of person(s) user requested.

     Use case ends.

 **Extensions**

 * 2a.
-The names/phone numbers/roles/tags in Listify do not contain any of the user provided names/phone numbers/roles/tags
+The names/phone numbers/roles/tags in Listify do not contain any of the user provided names/phone numbers/roles/tags.

     * 2a1.
 Listify displays an empty list.